 - Solar Chimney

-Our services are not limited to the mentioned subjects, and the MR-CFD is ready to undertake different and challenging projects in the Renewable Energy Modeling field ordered by our customers.
+Our services are not limited to the mentioned subjects, and the MR-CFD is ready to undertake different and challenging projects in the Renewable Energy Engineering modeling field ordered by our customers.
 We even accept carrying out CFD simulation for any abstract or concept design you have in your mind to turn them into reality and even help you reach the best design for what you may have imagined.
-You can consult with our experts freely and without any charge, and then order your project by sending the details of the problem to us using the following address.
+You can benefit from MR-CFD expert consultation for free and then order your project to be simulated and trained.

-By entrusting your project to the MR-CFD, you will not only receive the related project’s files (Geometry, Mesh, …), but also you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings(pre-processing, processing and post-processing) in the ANSYS Fluent software all by yourself.
+By outsourcing your project to the MR-CFD as a CFD simulation freelancer, you will not only receive the related project’s resource files (Geometry, Mesh, Case & Data, …), but also you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings(pre-processing, processing and post-processing) in the ANSYS Fluent software all by yourself.
 Additionally, post-technical support is available to clarify issues and ambiguities.